-Peter combines head coaching responsibilities with those of year round management of all Junior Bruins activities.
-This includes program and organization development, direction of the BJB Shootout in the fall as well as Beantown Classic events.
+Peter’s responsibilities include year-round management of all Junior Bruins activities.
+This includes program and organization development, the direction of the BJB Shootout in the fall as well as Beantown Classic events.

 Sine Masters has been on board (starting with the 1998-1999 season) the Junior Bruins (EJHL) team he has been head coach of has been a perennial league power.
 He has been named EJHL Coach of the Year and his teams have won the regular season and playoff titles during his tenure.
 In addition, he also was the Head Coach at the Middlesex School in Concord, MA, a member of the ISL for three seasons.
 After graduating from Boston College in ’97 with a B.S. in communications, Peter played professionally with the Dayton Bombers in the East Coast Hockey League.

 Highlights of his 4 year, 112 game Hockey East career as a BC defenseman, under coaches Steve Cedorchuk and Jerry York, include a career total of 6 goals and 31 assists, ’94 Beanpot Championship, and playing 2 of the 4 years with younger brother Chris, now a member of the Junior Bruins staff.
 A “stay at home” defenseman.
 Peter was a rugged yet agile defenseman with good vision and excellent strength and was recognized in 1997 as one of 8 defensemen nation-wide picked as Hobey Baker Award pre-season players to watch.